chitralverma/schnapps/README.md

 Server.bootUp(config);
 ```
 This will load the different entities mentioned in the configuration like Application information, Service Registry, Protocols
 and Services.
-To hold the server(s) till they are given an explicit termination signal, do,
+To await the server(s) till they are given an explicit termination signal, do,

 In `Java` & `Scala` projects,
 ```$xslt